 In the case of wide-spread damage, it may be necessary to extract the affected teeth.

 Root resorption in adults is usually indicative of an underlying tooth injury or infection that may cause long-lasting damage and even a complete loss of the teeth.
 It is possible to miss the symptoms of dental resorption until the disease has progressed to a more serious stage.

 Routine dental examinations are recommended for the timely diagnosis and prompt treatment of the problem.

 Does tooth resorption cause pain?

 Yes, there is a possibility for all patients to develop resorption pain.
 However, it is relatively uncommon in certain types of root resorption.
+Every case is different.

 How common is root resorption?